lukso-network/docs/docs/standards/getting-started/01-create-universal-profile.md

 :::caution

-If you have deployed your UP via the lsp-factory, your UP is deployed with a KeyManager attached to it.
+If you have deployed your UP with [lsp-factory.js](../../tools/lsp-factoryjs/introduction/getting-started.md), your UP is deployed with a KeyManager attached to it.
-Please head over _Interact via the Key Manager_ in the next page.
+Please head over [_Interact via the Key Manager_](./02-add-key-manager.md) in the next page.

 :::